Metrea: History

 On February 6, 2025, a Beechcraft B300 King Air 350 Intelligence, Surveillance and Reconnaissance light aircraft from Metrea crashed in the town of Ampatuan on the island of Mindanao in the Philippines during a routine mission supporting U.S.-Philippine security cooperation activities.
 The three Metrea employees and one American soldier on board died.

-On 28 March 2025, the Indian Ministry of Defence signed a contract with Metrea Management to supply one KC-135R Flight Refuelling Aircraft (FRA) to the Indian Air Force (IAF) within six months for training pilots of IAF and the Indian Navy for in-flight refuelling.
+On 28 March 2025, the Indian Ministry of Defence signed a contract with Metrea Management to supply one KC-135R Flight Refueling Aircraft (FRA) to the Indian Air Force (IAF) within six months for training pilots of IAF and the Indian Navy for in-flight refueling.
+The refueling jet landed at Agra Air Force Station on 21 November.
+This is a wet lease agreement where the aircraft would be flown, manned and maintained by pilots and crew belonging to the lessor.

+In 2026, Bombardier Defense announced they would supply Metrea with three Bombardier Global 6500 aircraft to assist the Australian Border Force.